raunak-kumar/wordcounter/README.md

 ## npm install

-install all the dependencies in your local machine
+Install all the dependencies in your local machine

 ## npm start